-The following is an overview of GPO's financial position and operating results for the fiscal year ended September 30, 2021.
+The following is an overview of GPO's financial position and operating results for the fiscal year ended September 30, 2022.
 This information should be viewed in context with the Financial Statements and Notes.
-In addition, the management discussion and analysis put forth is prepared to highlight the more significant financial events, items or transactions.
-This information is not a compendium of all activity for GPO's fiscal year 2021.
+In addition, the management discussion and analysis is prepared to highlight significant financial events and trends.
+This information is not a compendium of all activity for GPO's fiscal year 2022.